ministryofjustice/cla_backend/README.md

 ### Releasing to production

 >#### :warning: Release to production outside of business hours
->- **Business hours**: 09:00 to 20:00
+>:watch: __Business hours__: 09:00 to 20:00
->- **Why?** Any downtime on the frontend and backend between 07:00 and 20:00 - can have serious consequences, leading to shut down of the court legal advice centres, possible press reports and maybe MP questions
+>:question: __Why?__ Any downtime on the frontend and backend between 07:00 and 20:00 - can have serious consequences, leading to shut down of the court legal advice centres, possible press reports and maybe MP questions
->- **Is there downtime when a release occurs?** Usually it's just a few seconds.
+>:chart_with_downwards_trend: __Is there downtime when a release occurs?__ Usually it's just a few seconds.
 However changes that involve Elastic IPs can take a bit longer.

 1. Please make sure you tested on a non-production environment before merging.
 1. Merge your feature branch pull request to `master`.